Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 1. Define Your Ideal Seller Portrait to Find Real Ones Successfully

-To form an offer that will convince your targeted vendors to try out a new virtual shopping mall platform, build a detailed picture of their personalities, professional characteristics, and expectations.
+To form an offer that will convince your targeted wholesale suppliers to try out a new virtual wholesale platform, build a detailed picture of their personalities, professional characteristics, and expectations.

-As mentioned in our How to open an online marketplace article, before you approach sellers with your offer, you need to narrow a segment that fits your multi vendor e-commerce marketplace idea.
+As mentioned in our How to open an online marketplace article, before you approach sellers with your offer, you need to narrow a segment that fits your multi vendor e-commerce mall idea.

-- Business To Consumer vendors (B2C): Amazon, eBay.
+- Business To Consumer suppliers (B2C): Amazon, eBay.

 - Consumer To Consumer sellers (C2C): Airbnb, Etsy.